gokmen/Nuf/README.md

 # Nuf (~Fun)

 **Nuf** is an easy way to manage simple home pages, it supports Markdown syntax and provides basic template support.
-It uses bootstrap as default template which is based on Twitter's bootstrap CSS.
-And written in PHP.
-No DB required.
+It uses Twitter's [bootstrap CSS](http://twitter.github.com/bootstrap/) where you can use its any non-js element in your webpage.
+Nuf is written in PHP and works with filesystem.
+No DB required!

 To add or edit a page you just need traditional tools; an editor (Vim) and an Ftp application (Mc is fine) thats all.